 Back to top

-The client made the right move and called drinking and driving lawyer, Aaron J. Boria and we were able to get the second offense reduced to an Impaired driving first offense, and the leaving the scene charge was dismissed.
-On top of that we were able to get him accepted into sobriety court.
-By doing this, our client would not have to give up his car, would be able to obtain his license, and wouldn’t go to jail.
+The client made the right move and called drinking and driving lawyer, Aaron J. Boria and we were able to get the second offense reduced to impaired driving, first offense, and the leaving the scene charge was dismissed.
+On top of that, we were able to get him accepted into sobriety court.
+By doing this, our client did not have to give up his car, was able to obtain his license, and avoided jail.

 Call (734) 453-7806 today to speak with drinking and driving lawyer, Aaron J. Boria.